 “Can't stop, won't stop” might just be the tagline for the current bull market.
-Despite numerous potential show-stoppers—from rising interest rates to Brexit and a surprise election victory for President Trump—stocks have continued to perform positively overall.
+Despite numerous potential show-stoppers—from rising interest rates to Brexit to a host of political dramas, including an entire trade war—stocks have continued to perform positively overall.

 For example, you may want a mix that’s 80 percent stocks and 20 percent bonds.
 But if your stocks make strong gains, they’ll account for more of your portfolio.
-So you may want to sell some stocks and buy more bonds to get back to an 80:20 ratio.
+So you may want to sell some stocks and buy more bonds to get back to an 80/20 split.